• Skip to primary navigation

 wild goose egg next to chicken egg comparison

-To me, I think it’s silly you can get a permit to destroy wild goose eggs, but you can’t get a permit to eat them (special exceptions are made for indigenous populations in places like Alaska).
+To me, I think it's odd you can get a permit to destroy wild goose eggs, but you can’t get a permit to eat them (special exceptions are made for indigenous populations in places like Alaska).
+At the end of the day though, the law is clear that it's illegal to harvest wild eggs, so get your goose eggs from a local farmer.

 Revisions to the MBTA